oracle/node-oracledb/examples/README.md

-lobbinds.js                 | Demonstrates how to bind and query LOBs lobinsert1.js               | Shows inserting a file into a CLOB column lobinsert2.js               | Inserts text into a CLOB column using the RETURNING INTO method. lobinserttemp.js            | Streams data into a Temporary CLOB and then inserts the CLOB lobplsqltemp.js             | Streams data into a Temporary CLOB and then passes it to PL/SQL lobselect.js                | Shows basic, non-streaming CLOB and BLOB queries lobstream1.js               | Shows how to stream LOBs to files
+lobbinds.js                 | Demonstrates how to bind and query LOBs lobinsert1.js               | Shows inserting a file into a CLOB column lobinsert2.js               | Inserts text into a CLOB column using the RETURNING INTO method. lobinserttemp.js            | Writes data to a Temporary CLOB and then inserts it into the database lobplsqltemp.js             | Streams data into a Temporary CLOB and then passes it to PL/SQL lobselect.js                | Shows basic, non-streaming CLOB and BLOB queries lobstream1.js               | Shows how to stream LOBs to files